-Reena De Asis specializes in social impact work with MacGyver-like ingenuity.
+Reena De Asis specializes in social impact work.
 Purpose-driven, she brings people together and leverages the strength of communities.

 She champions partnership building, community relations, corporate social responsibility and organizes socially conscious campaigns and events for the past fifteen years.